abhisheksrc/nli/README.md

 |-|-|-|
 | I am going to Europe. | I will be traveling in Rome. | *entailment*, or *neutral*, or *contradiction* ?|

-Therefore it could either arise from the nature of the training corpus or the limitation of the Neural models in generating *neutral* and *contradictory* *hypotheses*.
+Therefore it could either arise from the nature of the training corpus or the limitation of the Neural models in generating *neutral* and *contradiction* *hypotheses*.
+We also feel that it could be sometimes challenging to differentiate between *neutral* and *contradiction* examples, which could effect the models.

 ## Miscellaneous: